Patent Retrieval: A Literature Review: Patent Retrieval Methods

-Another corpus-based method was proposed by Magdy and Jones \cite{magdy2011study}, where synonym sets were automatically generated from the CLEF-IP patent corpus.
+Another corpus-based method was proposed by \cite{magdy2011study}, where synonym sets were automatically generated from the CLEF-IP patent corpus.
 The authors utilized parallel translations of patent sections in different languages to build a word-to-word translation model and infer synonymy relation when a word in one language is translated to multiple words in another language.
 These multiple words under some probabilistic threshold could be considered synonyms.
-Overall results using this method were better than PRF and Wordnet based QE, but worse than the keyword-based baseline in \cite{magdy2010applying}.
+Overall results using this method were better than PRF and Wordnet based query expansion, but worse than the keyword-based baseline in \cite{magdy2010applying}.
 The authors also showed that, the performance of this method on some topics was better than the baseline which indicates its potential.
-The issue they raised is how to more effectively apply QE by selecting "good" terms \cite{cao2008selecting}, or predicting QE performance beforehand \cite{cronen2002predicting,lv2009adaptive}.
-Such challenges can also be alleviated semi-automatically by developing intelligent and usable interactive QE frameworks which engage users in such decision.
-Finally, Krestel and Smyth \cite{krestel2013recommending} applied topic modeling of search hits in order to better rank retrieved patents.
+The issue they raised is how to more effectively apply query expansion by selecting "good" terms \cite{cao2008selecting}, or predicting query expansion performance beforehand \cite{cronen2002predicting,lv2009adaptive}.
+Such challenges can also be alleviated semi-automatically by developing intelligent and usable interactive query expansion frameworks which engage users in such decision.
+Finally, \cite{krestel2013recommending} applied topic modeling of search hits in order to better rank retrieved patents.
 The results on a small collection of the USPTO patents showed improved MAP.